Skip to content

 Reynard Loki

-Reynard Loki is a writing fellow at the Independent Media Institute, where he serves as the editor and chief correspondent for Earth | Food | Life.
-He previously served as the environment, food, and animal rights editor at AlterNet and as a reporter for Justmeans/3BL Media covering sustainability and corporate social responsibility.
-He was named one of FilterBuy’s Top 50 Health & Environmental Journalists to Follow in 2016.
+Reynard Loki is a co-founder of the Observatory, where he is the environment and animal rights editor.
+He is also a writing fellow at the Independent Media Institute, serving as the editor and chief correspondent for Earth | Food | Life.
+He previously served as the environment, food, and animal rights editor at AlterNet and as a reporter for Justmeans/3BL Media, covering sustainability and corporate social responsibility.
+He was named one of FilterBuy’s Top 50 Health and Environmental Journalists to Follow in 2016.
 His work has been published by Yes!
 Magazine, Salon, Truthout, BillMoyers.com, Asia Times, Pressenza, and EcoWatch, among others.
+He volunteers with New York City Pigeon Rescue Central.

 Released for Syndication: